Travel advice

 In the company of an expert guide, you’ll explore this unique castle and discover more about its history – including the treasure chamber in the cellar vaults, which houses more than 500 masterpieces of art from the 12th – 19th centuries.

-4. Enjoy magical Autumn scenery
+4. Enjoy magical autumn scenery

-Autumn is a wonderful time for river cruising, As the trees change, the riverbanks are transformed into a blaze of copper, red and gold, and the many vineyards are also hung with spectacular festoons of fiery foliage.
+Autumn is a wonderful time for river cruising.
+As the trees change, the riverbanks are transformed into a blaze of copper, red and gold, and the many vineyards are also hung with spectacular festoons of fiery foliage.
 The towns and villages are gearing up for harvest festivals, and restaurants feature delicious seasonal produce.

 And – of course – there’s the wine!
 Now’s the perfect time to see the harvest and sample the best wines from famous wine-producing regions.

-5. Saga makes your Autumn River Cruise simple – and simply the best!
+5. Saga makes your autumn river cruise simple – and simply the best!

-A luxury European River Cruise with Saga means hassle-free enjoyment all the way.
+A luxury European river cruise with Saga means hassle-free enjoyment all the way.

-• Well-appointed cabin with your own private balcony
+- Well-appointed cabin with a French balcony

-• All-inclusive
+- All-inclusive

-• Plus selection of included excursions
+- Plus, a selection of included excursions

-So join us on a River Cruise in September, October or November for an Autumn you’ll always remember!
+So join us on a river cruise in September, October or November for an autumn you’ll always remember!

 The opinions expressed are those of the author and are not held by Saga unless specifically stated.